José Ferrater Mora: Philosophy

 Ferrater Mora is the creator of a philosophical method he called integrationism, with which he sought to integrate opposite systems of thought.
 He argued that irreducible concepts, which are the source of many disputes and divisions in philosophy, do not denote existing realities in themselves but are "limit concepts"; that is to say, these "opposite poles" do not exist absolutely.
 They exist only as trends or directions of reality and therefore are complementary and are useful to talk about it.

 His philosophical work also focused on questions of an ontological nature.
 He called his ontological position "monism sui generis", since it unites monism and pluralism; it is an emergentism in which the elements assemble themselves by virtue of their properties or functions, or properties-functions.
 Each structure, although it depends to exist on the elements that compose it, is not reducible to them because it acquires new properties-functions that cannot be explained based on those of the element.
 The structure also becomes an element for a new structure.
 Self-assembly begins from the physical level to the point where structures acquire more complex properties-functions and of a different order to give rise to a new biological level, and thus the continuum progresses until reaching the social and then the cultural level.
 It is a continuum that does not break and that goes from matter to reason.

 He was one of the first philosophers to introduce applied ethics to the Spanish-speaking world and was a staunch supporter of animal rights.

-His works combine a wide variety of influences, including the Spanish philosophers Miguel de Unamuno, Eugeni d'Ors and José Ortega y Gasset and numerous other representatives of both continental and analytic philosophy.
+His works combine a wide variety of influences, including the Spanish philosophers Miguel de Unamuno, Eugenio d'Ors and José Ortega y Gasset and numerous other representatives of both continental and analytic philosophy.

 Legacy

 In January 1991, Ferrater Mora made public the decision to donate his personal library to the University of Girona.
 The collection consists of 7,255 books, 156 journal titles and correspondence, with 6,748 letters.
 The correspondence includes letters between Ferrater Mora and his friends, politicians and intellectuals of the time.
 This collection also includes letters from his departure into exile in the 1940s (Cuba, Chile and the United States), until his death in 1991.
 Other documents of interest include related writings, with politics and culture sent by personalities of the time: Xavier Benguerel, Enrique Tierno Galván, Néstor Almendros and Josep Trueta, among many others.

 Founded in 1989, the Ferrater Mora Chair in Contemporary Thought, regularly organizes seminars and lessons on contemporary philosophy.

+The Ferrater Mora Oxford Centre for Animal Ethics is named in his honour.